deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 They waited as the Swarm-ships closed around them and the largest of them settled in to its approach vector, lining up the fusion-ended boarding tube that would violate their hull and inject terrible death onto their decks.

-He was beginning to fear just how terrible his mistake had been when the local space sensors alerted him to the arrival - via *jump drive* somehow, despite the apparent absence of any jump beacons in the area - of five ships of unknown type, configuration and origin.
+He was beginning to fear just how terrible his mistake had been when the local space sensors alerted him to the arrival---via *jump drive* somehow, despite the apparent absence of any jump beacons in the area---of five ships of unknown type, configuration and origin.

 ___
-"*Edda Wing: Edda Actual - Weapons free.
+"*Edda Wing: Edda Actual---Weapons free.
 Til Valhall!!*"

 "**OORAH!!**"
 ___